blbadger/blbadger.github.io/memory-models.md

 H(C \vert A, B) = H(A, B, C) - H(A, B)
 $$

-To use this method in practice, we would slide two windows acros the text corpora as follows:
+To use this method in practice, we would slide two windows across the text corpora as follows:

 ![memory qat model training](/deep-learning/windowed_entropy.png)